University of St Augustine for Health Sciences Code of Conduct for Financial Aid Professionals

-For purposes of the Code of Conduct (the “Code”) set forth below, “financial aid professional” means any Laureate Education or USAHS University officer, employee, or agent with responsibilities with respect to educational loans offered by USAHS University.
+For purposes of the Code of Conduct (the “Code”) set forth below, “financial aid professional” means any USAHS University officer, employee, or agent with responsibilities with respect to educational loans offered by USAHS University.
 Each of these covered individuals must abide by the Code of Conduct and USAHS University must, on an annual basis, provide them training on the contents of the Code.
 If a financial aid professional violates the Code the consequences include disciplinary action up to and including termination of employment.

 The ethical practice is the best practice.
 To that end, USAHS’s financial aid professionals shall abide by the following Rules of Conduct:

 I. Do Not solicit or accept gifts or anything of value from any entity involved in the making, holding, consolidating, or processing of any student loans.

 No financial aid professional, or member of his or her family, shall accept cash payments, stocks, club memberships, gifts, entertainment, expense-paid trips, or other forms of inappropriate remuneration from any business entity involved in any aspect of student financial aid.
 For its part, USAHS shall not engage in any revenue sharing relationship with any lender or guaranty agency, and no financial aid professional shall agree to any such arrangement.

 Gifts include anything of value except the following: